clearwater-trust/beautiful-jekyll/_posts/2018-06-04-what-to-do-with-your-private-keys.md

   - news
   - clearwater-trust.com
 ---
 Do you back them up on a USB drive that lives in your top drawer?
 Do you keep an encrypted file somewhere in the cloud?
 Do you print them on special paper and store them in a Norway Vault?
-Maybe you [launch your private keys into a helical orbit as a gravity powered time-lock safe](https://clearwater-trust.com)?
+Maybe you [launch your private keys into helical orbit as a gravity powered time-lock safe](https://clearwater-trust.com)?

 [When you die, what happens to your private keys](https://clearwater-trust.com)?
 How will your family access the value that you've been dutifully holding for state collapse and zombie apocalypse?